-Iowa-born Marilyn Bliss has written many widely performed orchestral, chamber, and solo works.
-She received her B.M. degree in composition, flute, and voice at Coe College in Cedar Rapids, Iowa, and did her graduate studies at the University of Pennsylvania and the City University of New York.
+Iowa-born composer Marilyn Bliss has written many widely performed orchestral, chamber, and solo works.
+She received her B.M. degree in composition, flute, and voice at Coe College in Cedar Rapids IA, and did her graduate studies at the University of Pennsylvania and the City University of New York.
 Her composition teachers included such distinguished composers as George Crumb, George Rochberg, Jacob Druckman, Jerry Owen, and Harvey Sollberger.

 Among her awards as a composer are a Charles Ives Prize from the American Academy/Institute of Arts and Letters, an ASCAP Young Composers Award, Newly Published Flute Music awards from the National Flute Association, fellowships from Tanglewood, the Composers Conference, and the New York Foundation for the Arts, and commissions from the Azure Ensemble, Haydn, Mozart Chamber Orchestra, the Philadelphia Art Alliance, the Powell Flute Quartet, the flutists James Zellers, James Pellerite, and Nina Assimakopoulos, the National Flute Association, and Englewinds.